stressors

 Stress in the city leaves us geared up to confront danger.
 The risks of crowds and fast moving vehicles are almost impossible to assess in the milliseconds available as they flash by.
 These are potentially deadly.
 Most civilians cope by suppressing their natural stress response, just as soldiers learn to suppress their survival instincts after being taught the reflex of advancing into incoming fire.

-Long periods of low level stress from poverty, noise, discomfort or caring for a demented or disturbed parent even if they are tolerable for a short time.can eventually become become overwhelming as the effects accumulate.
-These events can be traumatising.
+Long periods of low level stress from poverty, noise, discomfort or caring for an incapacitated relative even if they are tolerable for a while can eventually become overwhelming as the effects accumulate.
+They can be traumatizing.